agnivaInd/CMTFE_IITB/README.md

 [Assignment 6] Codes for solving 2D Transient Heat Conduction Equation, using the FTCS scheme with 4 different boundary conditions at 4 walls.
 Results are displayed as an animation showing the development of the thermal profile.

 [Assignment 7] Codes for solving the 1D Wave Equation using the Lax-Wendroff and Euler BTCS schemes.
 Results are stored in CSV files, and animations are done using the data from those CSV files.

+[Assignment 8] Code for solving the steady state lid driven cavity problem.
+Results displayed are validated with data from literature in an additional plot in the code.